Active Directory Domain Information

-There are several AD domains at the U of A including:
+AD domains at the U of A include, but are not limited to:

 - sts.ad.ualberta.ca (STS) (also called Central Domain)